workgroupengineering/Documentation/tutorials/music-store-app/searching-for-albums.md

 ## Searching For Albums <a id="searching-for-albums"></a>

-In order for our application to work we are going to need some buisness logic.
+In order for our application to work we are going to need some business logic.
 This code is not relevant to the tutorial, except for the fact that it will provide the following services:

 * Searching Apple Itunes web api for Albums
 * Downloading Album art from the Itunes API.
 * Saving / Loading the Albums the user has bought to / from disk.

-To add this buisness logic we need 2 steps.
+To add this business logic we need 2 steps.

 1. Add the ItunesSearch nuget package to the project.
 In Rider right click on our project and select `Manage Nuget Packages`